Global Convergence of Successive Approximations for Non-convex Stochastic Optimal Control Problems: Introduction

 with a positive constant $C$ independent of $\delta$ and $m$.
-Note that $J(\bar{u}(\cdot))$ can be replaced with $\inf_{u(\cdot)}J(u(\cdot))$ if no optimal control exists.
-In this case the $u^{m}(\cdot)$ satisfies (\ref{intro-near-optimal-ineq}) is called a $\delta^{\frac{1}{2}}$-optimal control that has been studied in \cite{Zhou-XY}.
-Thus (\ref{intro-near-optimal-ineq}) also provides an approach to find the near-optimal control, and illustrates near-optimal controls are indeed more available than optimal ones as mentioned in \cite{Zhou-XY}.

-Nevertheless, it is not enough to obtain (\ref{intro-near-optimal-ineq}).
-To meet the requirement of reducing the costs of computation in practice, we are more concerned about in which case the convergence rate of $J(u^{m}(\cdot))$ descending to $J(\bar{u}(\cdot))$ is available.
-Recall in the deterministic case (see Theorem 2 in \cite{AAL1}) the authors obtained a $m^{-1}$-order convergence rate for the linear system with convex and terminal type functionals.
-Compared with their result, we obtain a $m^{-\frac{1}{2}}$-order convergence rate for a class of linear-quadratic systems as a special case of the stochastic control systems we considered.
-We'd like to point out that the difference between such two kinds of convergence rate results from the different extent in the sense of decreasing $J$ in each iteration.
-For the convenience, let's explain it by the following error estimate that we have established in section 3,
+Note that $J(\overline{u}(\cdot))$ can be replaced with $\inf_{u(\cdot) \in \mathcal{U}[0,T]}J(u(\cdot))$ if no optimal control exists.
+In this case, the $u^{m}(\cdot)$ satisfies (\ref{intro-near-optimal-ineq}) is called a $\delta^{\frac{1}{2}}$-optimal control that has been studied in \cite{Zhou-XY}.
+Thus (\ref{intro-near-optimal-ineq}) also provides an approach to find a near-optimal control, and illustrates that near-optimal controls are indeed more available than exact optimal ones as mentioned in \cite{Zhou-XY}.
+To meet the requirement of reducing the costs of computation in practice, obtaining (\ref{intro-near-optimal-ineq}) is not enough so the convergence rate of $J(u^{m}(\cdot))$ descending to $J(\overline{u}(\cdot))$ is available as another contribution.
+Compared with the case $\sigma = 0$, where researchers obtained a $m^{-1}$-order convergence rate for the linear system with convex cost functionals in the Meyer type (e.g., see \cite{AAL1}, Theorem 2), we obtain a $m^{-\frac{1}{2}}$-order convergence rate for a class of linear-quadratic systems as a special case of the stochastic control systems studied in this paper.